CSC 385 - Data Structures and Algorithms

 return indexOf(array, targetElement, index + 1);

-is executed.//Binary Search Implementation
+//Binary Search Implementation

 public int indexOf(Comparable array[], Comparable target) {